Women Shepherds, Pastors and Teachers:

 Hebrews 4:12, KJV

 As I pointed out a moment ago, any teaching or practice that contradicts God's Word, or which attempts to override its Divine Authority, is both misguided and wrong, and should be avoided.
 Jesus and the Apostles of the First Century embraced this very same attitude.
 This becomes evident by verses such as the following which are found in the New Testament.
-Notice how the First Century Church leaders warn the Disciples to beware of false doctrines:
+Notice how the First Century Church leaders repeatedly warned the Disciples to beware of false doctrines:

 "Then understood they how that he bade them not beware of the leaven of bread, but of the doctrine of the Pharisees and of the Sadducees."